microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-winget-rest-source-azure.md

 1. Select the drop-down menu below **Role** and select **Reader** from the list of options.
 1. Select the **Save** button.

+1. Go back to your Resource Group an click on the Key Vault resource
 1. Select **Access policies** from the left side navigation.
 1. Select the **+ Add Access Policy** link.
 1. Select **Get** and **List** for Key permissions, Secret permissions, and Certificate permissions.